OfficeDev/office-js-docs-pr/reference/excel/rangereference.md

-# RangeReference Object (JavaScript API for Excel)
+# RangeReference object (JavaScript API for Excel)

 Represents a string reference of the form SheetName!A1:B5, or a global or local named range